multiversx/mx-template-devcontainers/README.md

 ### Publish images

-Build and publish the Docker images:
+Locally:

 ```
 docker build ./resources/smart-contracts-rust -t multiversx/devcontainer-smart-contracts-rust:next -f ./resources/smart-contracts-rust/Dockerfile
 docker push multiversx/devcontainer-smart-contracts-rust:next
 ```

+On Github, trigger the GitHub workflow(s) `publish-image-*.yml` to publish the image(s).
+Ideally, do this on the `main` branch.

 ### Publish templates

-Trigger the GitHub workflow `publish.yml` to publish the templates.
+Trigger the GitHub workflow `publish-templates.yml` to publish the templates.
 Ideally, do this on the `main` branch.